mre/endler.dev/content/2024/how-to-ask-good-questions/index.md

 Pauses are powerful.
 Use them.

-## 8. Good questions are obvious
+## 8. Obvious questions can be the best questions

-If you look closely, many questions become obvious:
+If you look close enough, many questions become obvious:

 - "Why are we still working on this?"
 - "Should we split up?"